Threatened Birds of King Island

 Increase the level of protection at Pegarah State Forest and focus management on strengthening this area as a stronghold for both species

 Increase capacity to prevent and respond to fire in key habitat

 Identify and protect critical areas on private land through a range of measures including incentives to maximise landholder participation"

-KI Brown Thornbill searches are underway by locally trained and professional observers in February and in March.
+Further KI Brown Thornbill searches were underway by locally trained and professional observers in February and in March.
 Further locations were found where this species are still present, but all in tiny numbers.
 However, their status hasn't changed.
 It is still estimated that the total population will be around 50 individuals.
 Funding is now being sought for these searches to continue as there are still many more spots as yet unchecked.